shashank2123/Free-Writing/README.md

 # Free-Writing
-It is Web application to correct enghish grammatical error with correct feedback.
+It is Web application to correct enghish grammatical error with corrective feedback.